appveyor/website/src/docs/appveyor-yml.md

       - UI
       - E2E

-# to run tests again all except selected assemblies and/or categories
+# to run tests against all except selected assemblies and/or categories
 #test:
 #  assemblies:
 #    except: